 Piazza Del Dotto opened on September 1, 2017; this is the latest winery in the Del Dotto Napa Valley portfolio.
-The property is in the southern part of the Oakville appellation – just north of Yountville; it is 22 acres of which 18 are currently planted to vine.
-The winery is being built in phases; phase one included the opening of La Barchessa or in Italian, “the Italian Barn”.
+The property is in the southern part of the Oakville appellation – just north of Yountville; it is 22 acres of which 8.5 are currently planted to Cabernet Sauvignon.
+The winery was built in phases; phase one included the opening of La Barchessa or in Italian, “the Italian Barn”.
 Referring to a barn in name only, this palatial hospitality center is built like a home for royalty with Italian furnishing (including the grand chandelier made in Florence), paintings and various furniture.
 Remarkably 70+ containers of construction materials, statues, marble, furniture, doors and other decor was shipped over from Italy.
 Local vintner, Claudia Fleury was responsible for much of the interior design.

 La Barchessa features two floors including a VIP space and several luxurious tasting spaces upstairs.
 An outdoor terrace offers gorgeous views on clear days – overlooking the property and nearby vineyards.